It's 2018 and USB Type-C Is Still a Mess - Slashdot

 I guess they both assumed that inexpensive USB-C Docks would take care of it, and they probably have to a large extent.

-The controversial Detect Offbrand Cable feature (Score:4, Funny)
+The controversial Detect Offbrand Cable feature (Score:5, Funny)

 When you plug a cheap offbrand charging cable into your device, the USB-C standard signals this by emitting a blue flash and burning your device to a crisp.
 This feature has proven less popular with users than was at first envisioned.